Gazhib/music-application/README.md

 npm install -g npm
 ```

-Then install or update it.
+If you do not have them, install or update it.
 After installing nodejs.
 Install the npm and nvm:
-npm update:
+npm:

 ```
 npm install -g npm